-What should I do when a computer freezes?
+What should I do when a computer freezes or locks up?

-This document contains recommendations on what to do if the computer freezes or dead locks.
-If your computer has stopped responding follow the below steps in attempting to get the computer to unfreeze.
+This page contains recommendations on what to do if a computer freezes or deadlocks.
+If your computer has stopped responding, follow the steps below to attempt to get the computer to unfreeze.

 Give the computer some time

 Wait.
 Give the computer a few minutes to process.
 Sometimes a computer may appear frozen, but it's only slow or busy processing a complex task.

 End Task the not responding program

 If the Caps Lock can turn on and off, Windows is still working, but another program may not be responding, causing the computer to freeze.
 Press Ctrl+Alt+Del to open the Windows Task Manager.
 If the Task Manager can open, highlight the program that is not responding and choose End Task, which should unfreeze the computer.

 It could still take ten to twenty seconds for the unresponsive program to be terminated after choosing End Task.